Our consumers & customers

 - Promote responsible drinking

 We want to become circular across the value chain by engaging consumers and customers.
-We will close the material loop, reduce the strain on resources and reduce our footprint.
+We will close the loop on packaging materials, reduce the strain on resources and lower our footprint.

-Today, all Royal Unibrew’s primary packaging materials have information on either deposit return or labels on recycling.
-Some of the secondary packaging contains this information as well.
-It is our objective to expand the product information not only to include packaging material information but to include sustainability information from the entire value chain no later than 2030.
+Today, all Royal Unibrew’s primary packaging materials include information on either deposit return or labels on recycling.
+Some of the secondary packaging contain this information as well.
+It is our objective to expand the product information not only to include information on packaging materials but also to include information on sustainability from the entire value chain no later than 2030.